BillOatmanWork/Leorik/README.md

 * Network trained on selfplay games using [Bullet](https://github.com/jw1912/bullet)
 * Lockfree Transposition Table with two buckets and aging
 * Principal Variation Search (PVS)
-  - search first/best move at full depth with full window, other via null-window first
+  - search first move at full depth with a full window,
+  - others moves need to beat alpha in a reduced null-window probe first
 * Pruning
   - Null move pruning
     - reduction based on remaining depth